 Note that there are some situations where you may be a risk to yourself or others, and there the law requires that I notify an authority; in these cases I may not be able to keep total confidentiality.
 Breaking confidentiality is very rare though, and only happens after the person concerned has been informed.

-Sessions require payment for a cancellation with less than 24 hours’ notice for a cancellation except in exceptional circumstances.
-Payments are made via a banking payment link emailed to you before a session or cash.
+Sessions require payment for a cancellation with less than 24 hours’ notice except in exceptional circumstances.
+Payments are made via a banking payment link before a session.
 Prepayment of session blocks is available.